What is the Young Wadden Academy?

 Who we are!

 That´s us – from left to right: Mans Schepers, Bas Borsje, Nora Mehnen, Eelke Folmer and Stefan Hartman.
 We are the first five members of the YWA.
-In 2018 five more will follow.
+In 2019 one or two more will follow.
 Who knows, it might be you!

 Dr Bas Borsje, University of Twente